 Finally, some or all of these professionals may also have reporting obligations under California law to: (1) local law enforcement in cases involving threats of immediate or imminent harm to self or others where disclosure of the information is necessary to prevent the threatened danger; or (2) to the court if compelled by court order or subpoena in a criminal proceeding related to the sexual misconduct, dating or domestic violence, or stalking incident.
 If applicable, these professionals will explain this limited exception to victims.

 Reporting to University or Local Police

 If a victim reports to local or university police about sexual misconduct crimes, the police are required to notify victims that their names will become a matter of public record unless confidentiality is requested.
-If a victim requests that his or her identity be kept confidential, his or her name will not become a matter of public record and the police will not report the victim’s identity to anyone else at the university, including the Title IX Coordinator.
+If a victim requests that their identity be kept confidential, their name will not become a matter of public record and the police will not report the victim’s identity to anyone else at the university, including the Title IX Coordinator.
 University police will, however, report the facts of the incident itself to the Title IX Coordinator being sure not to reveal to the Title IX Coordinator victim names/identities or compromise their own criminal investigation.
 The university is required by the federal Clery Act to report certain types of crimes (including certain sex offenses) in statistical reports.
 However, while the university will report the type of incident in the annual crime statistics report known as the Annual Security Report, victim names/identities will not be revealed.

 Reporting to the Title IX Coordinator and Other University Employees